Some Riemann Hypotheses from Random Walks over Primes: Concluding remarks

-From these properties, we proved in Theorem~\ref{DirConvergence} that the Euler product for non-principal Dirichlet $L$-functions converges to the right of the critical line.
+From these random walk properties, we proved in Theorem~\ref{DirConvergence} that the Euler product for non-principal Dirichlet $L$-functions converges to the right of the critical line.
 In Theorem~\ref{CuspConvergence} we proved that the same holds for $L$-functions based on cusp forms, where Deligne's result \eqref{Deligne} also plays a major role.
 This indicates there is some universality to our approach.
 The original Riemann Hypothesis for $\zeta(s)$ corresponds to the trivial principal Dirichlet character and is thus not subsumed.
-However, in the last section we proposed how to extend these arguments to such a case, which is more subtle due to the simple pole at $s=1$.
-Therefore, the Riemann Hypothesis arises from a delicate balance in the prime numbers.
-They should behave randomly enough, but at the same time there must be some regularity in the gaps preventing them from growing too fast.
+However, in the last section we suggested how to extend these arguments to such a case, which is more subtle due to the simple pole at $s=1$.

 A vast generalization of Hecke's theory of $L$-functions based on modular forms is the Langlands program \cite{Langlands}.
 There, the $L$-functions are those of Artin, which are based on Galois number field extensions of the rational numbers.
 They have Euler products and satisfy functional equations, like the cases studied in this paper.
 Langlands automorphic forms play the role of modular forms.
 There also exists the notion of a cuspidal form.
 It would be very interesting to try and extend the ideas in this paper to study which of these $L$-functions, if any, satisfy a Riemann Hypothesis.